-We are furnishing you this Comprehensive SIMPLE-IRA Amendment so that you can be informed of these changes and take advantage of the law changes.
+We are furnishing you this Comprehensive traditional IRA Amendment so that you can be informed of these changes and take advantage of the law changes.
 The general rule is that the IRA plan agreement must authorize the transaction being made by an IRA accountholder or an inheriting IRA beneficiary and the IRA custodian.
-The IRA Disclosure Statement has been revised to set forth the IRA rules applying for the 2020 and 2021 tax years.
-Set forth is a summary of some of these revisions.
+The IRA Disclosure Statement has been revised to set forth the IRA rules applying for the 2022-2023 tax years.
+Set forth is a summary of some of the law changes.